libigl/libigl/tutorial/tutorial.md

 clustering of rotation edge-sets for a traditional ARAP optimization: forgoing the subspace substitution.
 This has an two-fold effect.
 The cost of the rotation fitting, local step drastically reduces, and the deformations are "regularized" according the clusters.
 From a high level point of view, if the clusters are derived from skinning weights, then they will discourage bending, especially along isolines of the weight functions.
+If handles are not known in advance, one could also cluster according to a "geodesic embedding" like the biharmonic distance embedding.

 In this light, we can think of the "spokes+rims" style surface ARAP as a (slight and redundant) clustering of the per-triangle edge-sets.